xor-bits/zig-kernel/README.md

 </div>

-The plan is to have the kernel be just a scheduler, IPC relay, physical memory manager and (probably) a virtual memory manager.
+The plan is for the kernel to be just a scheduler, IPC relay and a physical memory manager.

 The system uses seL4-like capabilities, but on a global linear array instead of the CNode tree.
 And physical memory allocation is managed by the kernel.